Rotifer/duckdb_book/epl/chapters/02_prepping_data.md

 # Chapter 2 - Getting and Prepping the data for loading

-One of the least appreciated and least enjoyable tasks is preparing the data files for upload into your database.
+One of the least appreciated and least enjoyable tasks for data analysis is preparing the data files for upload into your database.
 The data we need is often scattered across multiple source files and the formats of those files may be incompatible.
-Our objective here is to collect all the data for English Premier League (EPL) football (aka soccer in some varieties of English) games from the first season, 1992-1993 to the season 2023-2024.
-I already gave some background on football in general and the EPL in particular in the introduction so I am assuming you know what I am talking about when I say "EPL" and "seasons".
+Our objective here is to collect all the data for English Premier League (EPL) football (aka soccer in some varieties of English) games from the inaugural 1992-1993 EPL season to the season 2023-2024.
+I already gave some background on football in general and the EPL in particular in the introduction so I am assuming you know what I am talking about when I say things like "EPL" and "seasons".

 This chapter uses some reasonably advanced shell scripting.
 Anyone who knows basic programming and has at least some shell programming experience should be able to follow along.
 I use the bash shell in all my examples; it is a commonly used shell and is standard on Linux.
 There is a range of shells to choose from, the modern Mac uses zsh (Z shell) by default but if you use the bash shebang line, your script will be executed by bash.
-In addition to the variety of shells, another drawback of shell scripting is that the utilities that the shell uses might differ; for example, _grep_ onThat said, a few tweak or a Google search can usually fix things.
+In addition to the variety of shells, another complication of shell scripting is that the utilities that the shell uses might differ; for example, the text match and filter utility _grep_ on one platform might be implemented as _egrep_ on another platform.
+That said, a few tweak or a Google search can usually fix things.

 If you aren't interested in this topic, you can skip ahead to the next chapter and load the files which have already been generated to DuckDB and are available in the repo in the directory _output_data_ and you will then be able to progress with the SQL.
-Also, if you are proficient in say Ruby or Python and prefer those tools to shell, by all means go ahead and use them instaed of shell if you prefer.
-To repeat what I said in the introduction, I like and value shell programming but many do not.
+Also, if you are proficient in say Ruby or Python and prefer those tools to shell, by all means go ahead and use them instead of shell if you prefer.
+To repeat what I said in the introduction, I like and value shell programming but opinions differ.

+## Task overview

+I have downloaded 31 files covering the EPL season 1993-1994 to 20123-24.
+These are comma-separated values (CSV) files and we want to extract only a subset of columns from each file and then concatenate all 21 files together into a tab-separated file that we will load into a DuckDB database.
+As the source files were built over the seasons, new columns have been added over time.
+Most new columns have been added to the right and we are ignoring them.
+More recent season files have an additional column that records the match start time which has been inserted between columns we need to retain so we will need to account for it in our parsing code.
+I have a different file format entirely for the inaugural 1992-1993 season that we will process in the DuckDB database itself and then add to the final table in the database.

 ## Before we start